Components

 Tick formatting

-The tick labels can be formatted using the
+The tick labels can be formatted using the format attribute.

-attribute is passed to the
+Under-the-hood, the format attribute is passed to the Intl.NumberFormat constructor.

-This means that you can use any of the formatting options that are available for the
+This means that you can use any of the formatting options that are available for the Intl.NumberFormat constructor.

 Copy to clipboard